Uber to offer accident insurance to riders | Devdiscourse

 US-based ride hailing giant Uber on Wednesday said it will offer free insurance to its riders in case of accidents while on trip across categories such as cars, autos and motorcycles.
 Riders will be insured for up to Rs 5 lakh in case of accidental death or disability and up to Rs 2 lakh for hospitalisation, including an OPD benefit of up to Rs 50,000.

-He added that while there were very few instances of accidents being reported, the company wanted to ensure that riders are taken care of.
+While there are very few instances of accidents being reported, the company wanted to ensure that riders are taken care of, he added.
 Uber's rival Ola also has a similar insurance offer for riders under which they can opt in for the facility for Rs 2 per ride.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)